caiosalvieti/hypothyroidism-predictor/README.md

 Characteristics: KNN is easy to implement, adaptive, and simple but does not scale very well with larger data sets, leading to a slow process and a significant curse of dimensionality.
 	Next steps numbers Y

+### Accuracy: 0.9851116625310173
-Accuracy: 0.9851116625310173 - This number represents the overall accuracy of the model, indicating that 98.51116625310173% of the predictions were correct.
+- This number represents the overall accuracy of the model, indicating that 98.51116625310173% of the predictions were correct.

-Confusion Matrix:
+### Confusion Matrix:

-[[379, 0],
+### [[379, 0],
- [6, 18]]
+ ### [6, 18]]

 The confusion matrix is a 2x2 table that shows the performance of a classification model.
 In this case, the first row represents the true positives (379) and false negatives (0), while the second row represents the false positives (6) and true negatives (18).

+### Precision: 0.985343688569495
-Precision: 0.985343688569495 - Precision is calculated as the number of true positives divided by the sum of true positives and false positives.
+- Precision is calculated as the number of true positives divided by the sum of true positives and false positives.
 In this context, it means that 98.5343688569495% of the predicted positives were actually positive.

+### Recall: 0.9851116625310173
-Recall: 0.9851116625310173 - Recall is calculated as the number of true positives divided by the sum of true positives and false negatives.
+- Recall is calculated as the number of true positives divided by the sum of true positives and false negatives.
 This indicates that 98.51116625310173% of the actual positives were correctly identified by the model.

-F1 Score: 0.9841066719127857 - The F1 score is the harmonic mean of precision and recall, providing a balance between the two metrics.
+### F1 Score: 0.9841066719127857
+- The F1 score is the harmonic mean of precision and recall, providing a balance between the two metrics.
 It suggests that the model has a high level of both precision and recall.

+### MCC: 0.859250655112749
-MCC: 0.859250655112749 - Matthews Correlation Coefficient (MCC) is a measure of the quality of binary classification, considering all four categories of the confusion matrix.
+- Matthews Correlation Coefficient (MCC) is a measure of the quality of binary classification, considering all four categories of the confusion matrix.
 A value of 0.859250655112749 indicates a strong correlation between the predicted and actual labels.

 UNDERSAMPLING AND OVERSAMPLING

 . . .

-Conclusion
+### Conclusion
-PCA effectively identifies key variables contributing to data variability.
-The consistent significance of T3, TT4, and TSH across principal components underscores their critical roles in the dataset, offering valuable insights into patient hormone profiles and potential thyroid-related conditions.